espocrm/espocrm/README.md

 ### Download

-[Download](https://www.espocrm.com/download/) the lastest release from our website.
+[Download](https://www.espocrm.com/download/) the latest release from our website.
 You can also download the latest and previous release packages from GitHub [releases](https://github.com/espocrm/espocrm/releases).

 ### Requirements